shyam0904a/pwndoc/README.md

 PwnDoc is a pentest reporting application making it simple and easy to write your findings and generate a customizable Docx report.
 The main goal is to have more time to **Pwn** and less time to **Doc** by mutualizing data like vulnerabilities between users.

+This fork would bridge the features missing from pnwdoc and pwndoc-ng with more features incomming
 # Documentation
 - [Installation](https://pwndoc.github.io/pwndoc/#/installation)
 - [Data](https://pwndoc.github.io/pwndoc/#/data)